 Home grown herbs aren’t just fashionable, but they’re coveted by most health enthusiasts and culinary experts.
 There are numerous herbs like basil, parsley, rosemary, oregano and mint among others that thrive with this method of gardening.

 Non-edible ornamental plants

 There are loads of ornamental plants that make quite a statement when used with the inverted gardening technique.
 A few favourites include:

 Commonly known as the Moth orchid, these are excellent ornamental plants that can perk up any space.
 Keep in mind that over-watering can kill them.

 Pony tail palms

 These grow well in a temperate climate, but cannot withstand the cold and should be placed indoors.
 When repotting the plant, ensure that it keeps all its roots.
-To maintain its original shape, do not snip the ends of
+To maintain its original shape, do not snip the ends of the leaves.